Johnvladimir/Proyecto_Tipicos_El_Pulgarcito/README.md

 ### 2. Run Backend

-- Open new terminal and locate into Proyecto_Tipicos_El_Pulgarcito folder
+- Open new terminal and locate it into Proyecto_Tipicos_El_Pulgarcito folder

 ```
 $ npm install